 The trusts objectives set for the reporting period include.
 We must be mindful that not all objectives were fully achieved.
-The onset of the global pandemic seriously affected the school year 2019-20 in ways that no one could have anticipated.
+The global pandemic seriously affected the school year 2020-21 in ways that no one could have anticipated.

 To align and establish the executive leadership across the trust.